RaineyAbe/glacier-snow-cover-mapping/README.md

 Department of Geosciences, Boise State University

 ## Description
-Workflow for detecting glacier snow-covered area, accumulation area ratios, and seasonal snowlines in Sentinel-2, Landsat 8/9, and PlanetScope 4-band imagery.
+Workflow and tools for detecting snow-covered area, accumulation area ratio, and seasonal snowlines on mountain glacier surfaces using Landsat 8/9, PlanetScope, and Sentinel-2 imagery.

 __Basic image processing workflow:__